-To provide the reader with intuition about the generality, uniformity, and modularity of labeled sequent systems we consider a specific system for the tense logic $\logickt$ (cf.~\cite{CiaLyoRamTiu21,Vig00}).
-The labeled sequents used are defined to be formulae of the form $\rel \lsar \Gamma$, where $\rel$ is a multiset of relational atoms of the form $wRu$ and $\Gamma$ is a multiset of labeled formulae of the form $w : \forma$ with $\forma \in \langten$.
+To provide the reader with intuition about the generality, uniformity, and modularity of labeled sequent systems we consider a specific system for the tense logic $\logickt$ (cf.~\cite{CiaLyoRamTiu21,Bor08}).
+The labeled sequents used are defined to be expressions of the form $\rel \lsar \Gamma$, where $\rel$ is a set of \emph{relational atoms} $wRu$ and $\Gamma$ is a multiset of \emph{labeled formulae} $w : \forma$ with $\forma \in \langten$.
 The labeled sequent system $\lcalckt$ is presented in \fig~\ref{fig:labeled-calculus-K} and contains the axiom $\id$ as well as six logical rules; note that the $\boxru$ and $\blboxru$ rules is subject to a side condition, namely, the label $u$ must be \emph{fresh} and not occur in the conclusion of a rule application.

-This calculus may be extended with structural rules to obtain labeled sequent systems for \emph{extensions} of $\logickt$ (e.g. tense $\logicsiv$ and $\logicsv$).
+This calculus may be extended with structural rules to obtain labeled sequent systems for \emph{extensions} of $\logickt$ (e.g., tense $\logicsiv$ and $\logicsv$).
 Such rules encode frame properties corresponding to axioms.
 For example, to obtain a labeled sequent system for $\logickt$ with serial frames one can extend $\lcalckt$ with the $(ser)$ rule shown below, and to obtain a labeled sequent calculus for tense $\logicsiv$ one can extend $\lcalckt$ with the structural rules $(ref)$ and $(tra)$.

 In fact, most commonly studied frame properties for logics with Kripkean semantics (such as seriality, reflexivity, and transitivity) can be transformed into equivalent structural rules.
-Simpson shown that a large class of properties, referred to as \emph{geometric axioms}, could be transformed into equivalent structural rules, referred to as \emph{geometric rules}, in labeled sequent calculi~\cite{Sim94}.
+Simpson showed that a large class of properties, referred to as \emph{geometric axioms}, could be transformed into equivalent structural rules, referred to as \emph{geometric rules}, in labeled sequent calculi~\cite{Sim94}.
 A geometric axiom is a formula of the form shown below, where each $\forma_{i}$ and $\formb_{j,k}$ is a first-order atom.

-Each geometric formula is equivalent to the geometric rule of the form shown below, where $\overline{\forma} := \forma_{1}, \ldots, \forma_{n}$, $\overline{\formb}_{j} := \formb_{j,1}, \ldots, \formb_{j,l_{j}}$, and each variable $y_{1}, \ldots, y_{s}$ is fresh, i.e. the rule can be applied only if none of the variables $y_{1}, \ldots, y_{s}$ occur in the conclusion.
+Each geometric formula is equivalent to the geometric rule of the form shown below, where $\vec{\forma} := \forma_{1}, \ldots, \forma_{n}$, $\vec{\formb}_{j} := \formb_{j,1}, \ldots, \formb_{j,l_{j}}$, and each variable $y_{1}, \ldots, y_{s}$ is fresh, i.e., the rule can be applied only if none of the variables $y_{1}, \ldots, y_{s}$ occur in the conclusion.